GLA provides technical expertise to attorneys and mediators in support of environmental, water resource, and water rights legal disputes.

 - Providing confidential consulting during all phases of dispute resolution

-- Developing and managing environmental databases, courtroom exhibits, and visualizations
+- Developing and managing environmental databases (GLA-Data), courtroom exhibits, and visualizations

 GLA experts have a reputation for possessing technical integrity and offering expert opinions based on sound science.
 Our staff includes specialists in hydrology, hydrogeology, geochemistry, and contaminant fate and transport, and has presented expert testimony and deposition in cases involving: